 “Say please,” I taunted.

-I struggled with the oars a bit, until I felt a current push against the broad paddle in my left hand.
-Then I and tacked over another five feet and positioned us inside the main seam, about forty feet from the ragged bank.
+I struggled with the oars a bit, until I felt the current push against the broad paddle in my left hand.
+Then I tacked over another five feet and positioned us inside the main seam, about forty feet from the ragged bank.

 “Even closer, right?”
 I said, knowingly — we’d been through this before.